UK Counties Map - UK Counties HTML Map

 Why CreateaClickableMap.com?

 After you edit your map, click on "Generate Map Script" to retrieve the html that you can copy and paste for your website.
-You have the option of paying a small fee that will give you the ability to come back and edit the map later.

-Thank you for using the tool.
+Thank you for using the app.
 Cheers!